 - Click Options > Restrict access and select Semi-Private

 - Add any users or groups that will need access to the media repository to manage files

 - If you are creating subpages in your media repository categories, make sure to select Apply restrictions settings to all to subpages

 With your media repository set to semi-private, end users will be able to view images that are attached to that page, but the media repository pages won't show up in navigation or in search unless users are explicitly added to the permissions list.
 Review how to restrict access.

 Part 3: Identify a structure for ease of management

 First, identify the structure of the documentation you are going to create.
 Mirror the organization within your categories to ease file management.

 If you are creating subpages, verify the appropriate access permissions are granted.
-To change permissions, see step 2.
+To change permissions, see Part 2.